Reuse, Recycle, Play! 50 DIY Activities & Crafts using Recycled Materials

 In celebration of World Environment Day on 5th June, we have collaborated with our talented team of content creators to compile this collection of the greatest crafts and play activities brought to life using recycled materials.
 These are materials that you most likely have available in your home right now.
 Some of these activities may require the use of scissors, hot glue and other resources that should be handled under adult supervision only.

-But now, get ready to play, learn and create with all your cardboard boxes, tubes, egg cartons, jars, popsicle sticks and wooden pegs!
+Get ready to play, learn and create with all your cardboard boxes, tubes, egg cartons, jars, popsicle sticks and wooden pegs!

 Cardboard Boxes